Baisangur-Dudayev/API-development-eind-project/README.md

 ## Frontend

-The frontend of this project is hosted on GitHub Pages.
+The frontend of this project is hosted on Netlify.
 You can access it [here](https://api-development-eind-frontend.netlify.app/).

 ## Okteto Development Environment